videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/react-native-expo-setup.md

 expo eject
 ```

-Once these is finished, you should see the `android` and `ios` directories in your project.
+Once these are finished, you should see the `android` and `ios` directories in your project.
 You can then complete the [iOS](./react-native-ios-sdk.md) and [Android setup](./react-native-android-sdk.md) requried for the VideoSDK.